Showing posts with label Skin. Show all posts

 As an aside, in the past few days I have seen commercials from Coppertone promoting their DermaPhoto Booth, which does similar UV analysis.
 If you're interested the booth is on tour across the US, but the dates are very limited so I would show up early or check out a local skin clinic for analysis instead.

 The net result of these mechanisms is that the epidermis thickens, cells increase in their turnover and the number of cells that produce sebum decrease.
 There are even changes in the anchoring tissues around the skin cells, making everything more stable.
-Atrophy of the epidermis is reduced, more collagen is made and with increased cell turnover pigmentation issues are improved because keratinocytes that have accumulated too much melanin are shed.
+Atrophy of the epidermis is reduced, more collagen is made and hyperpigmentation is decreased.

 In addition, many suggest applying retinoids at night.
 I was unable to find any evidence that they work better at night versus morning.
 However, they should be started slowly (a few times a week) and increased in frequency as your skin is able to handle them.
 Don't be surprised if you have some redness, peeling or even stinging with use.
 These problems will decrease with time, allowing you to increase your use of the product.